Skip to content

 • In the future <> will be used to connect multi-port interfaces.

-• Connecting between any ancestor which is not a parent and child.
-Currently not supported fully.
+• Connecting between any ancestor which is not a direct parent and child.
+Currently not fully supported.